foomprep/robby.nvim/README.md

 ```
 :Robby Generate a function that counts the number of a substring present in a given string
 ```
 A function should appear in the editor.
-Then commit changes
+Then commit changes (make sure that your `.gitignore` has entry for swap files `*.swp`)
 ```
 :Robby -c "Count function"
 ```